 Statistics Canada is the most complete source of Canadian statistics.
 It includes data collected through Canadian the census, which is carried out every five years and is available here for 1996, 2001, and 2006.
 The search page provides advanced search options and categorizes the results by data type (e.g., summary tables, analytical studies, and detailed tables and publications).

 Census of Canada contains data gathered through the agriculture and population censuses of 1996, 2001, and 2006.

-Finding and Using Statistics is a step-by-step guide to locating, reading, and using data contained in Statistics Canada.
+Finding and Using Statistics is a step-by-step guide from 2007 to locating, reading, and using data contained in Statistics Canada.

-Historical Statistics of Canada provides an indexed list of sections, as well as subsections for retrospective data.
+Historical Statistics of Canada provides an indexed list of sections, as well as subsections for retrospective data up to 1999.